nattuggla/flash-sugar/README.markdown

 ### Beta 8.0.1
 - Reduces instances of codesense window popping up
 - Conforming more closely to elliotcables sugar standards
+- Fixed some instances were text has half highlighted
-- Updated place holder theme
+- Updated placeholder theme
-- Sugar is not correctly named Flash.sugar !not(FlashSugar.sugar)
+- Sugar is now correctly named Flash.sugar !not(FlashSugar.sugar)
 - Updated readme in sugar

 ### Beta 8